 Ping captures and stores the IP address and unique cookie associated with each web access.
-In some cases, the user may already be logged in to Slate (e.g., to an application status page), and this identity may also be captured and stored.
+In some cases, the user may already be logged in to Slate (such as an application status page), and this identity may also be captured and stored.
 When a user opens an email sent through Slate or clicks on a link sent by email through Slate, this IP address and unique cookie are also captured and stored.
 When a user logs in to Slate, this IP address and unique cookie are also captured and stored.
-In the case of a Ping web access when a user is not logged in, the IP address and unique cookie alone---without any other data---would be insufficient in identifying a specific user in Slate.
-However, when combined with the data from email opens, clicks, and portal logins, all of which are associated with a specific recipient/user in Slate (an "authenticated event"), accesses through Ping which might otherwise be unidentifiable can be identified to a specific user.
+In the case of a Ping web access when a user is not logged in, the IP address and unique cookie alone (without any other data) would be insufficient in identifying a specific user in Slate.
+However, when combined with the data from email opens, clicks, and portal logins, all of which are associated with a specific recipient or user in Slate (an "authenticated event"), accesses through Ping that might otherwise be unidentifiable can be identified to a specific user.
 The authenticated event does not need to precede the web access recorded by Ping.
-For example, a user might access a financial aid web page as their first interaction with Ping or with Slate, and then, a month later, click onto a link in an email message.
+For example, a user might access a financial aid web page as their first interaction with Ping or with Slate, and then, a month later, click a link in an email message.
 While the initial web page access would not be identifiable at that point in time, when the authenticated event was recorded, that same initial web page access could be identified back to the specific user.

-In many regards, Ping is no different than Google Analytics or any other analytics service.
+In many regards, Ping is similar to Google Analytics or any other analytics service.
 Like these other services: